Alex Janvier: Biography

 Alex Janvier was born on Le Goff Reserve, Cold Lake First Nations, northern Alberta, on February 28, 1935 of Dene Suline and Saulteaux descent.
 At the age of eight, he was sent to the Blue Quills Indian residential school near St. Paul, Alberta, where the principal recognized his innate artistic talent and encouraged him in his art.

 Janvier received formal art training from the Provincial Institute of Technology and Art in Calgary (now the Alberta University of the Arts) where he encountered the influence of European modernists.
 Janvier's practice also drew from the rich cultural and spiritual traditions of the Dene in northern Alberta.
 He graduated with honours in 1960.
 He was one of the first Canadian First Nations artists to train in a professional art school.

-Immediately after graduation, Janvier took up an opportunity to instruct art at the University of Alberta.
+Immediately after graduation, Janvier took a position as boys' teacher at St. Michael's Indian Residential School at Duck Lake, Saskatchewan, where he created 16 drawings which were first publicly exhibited in 2012.
+After leaving St. Michael's, he was an art instructor at the University of Alberta.
 In 1966, the federal Department of Indian and Northern Affairs commissioned him to produce 80 paintings.
 He helped bring together a group of artists for the Indians of Canada Pavilion at Expo 67, among them Norval Morrisseau and Bill Reid.
 Janvier ran Janvier Gallery in Cold Lake, Alberta, with his family.

 In 2016, a retrospective exhibition of his work opened at the National Gallery of Canada.
 Also, in 2016 Janvier's large mosaic Tsą tsą ke kʼe (Iron Foot Place) was installed at Rogers Place in Edmonton.

 Janvier died on July 10, 2024, at the age of 89.